TexasCameron CountyCourt Process

 2. Pre-Trial Hearings

-• Discovery Process: This is the phase where your attorney (whether private or court-appointed) gathers information about the case against you.
-This includes police reports, breathalyzer or blood test results, witness statements, and any other evidence the prosecution intends to use.
+• Discovery process: This is where your attorney gathers information about the prosecution's case against you, including police reports, breathalyzer or blood test results, and witness statements.

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of citizens decides your guilt or innocence.
-You can also choose a bench trial, where the judge makes the decision.
-Your attorney can advise you on which option is best based on the specific facts of your case.
+• Jury vs. bench trial: You have the right to choose between a jury trial (where a panel of citizens decides your guilt or innocence) and a bench trial (where the judge makes the decision).

-• What the Prosecution Must Prove: In a DUI trial, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
-This means they must prove that you had a blood alcohol concentration (BAC) of 0.08 or higher, or that you lost the normal use of your mental or physical faculties due to alcohol or drugs.
+• What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were intoxicated while operating a motor vehicle.
+Intoxication can be proven by showing that your blood alcohol concentration (BAC) was 0.08 or higher, or that you had lost the normal use of your mental or physical faculties due to the introduction of alcohol or drugs.

-• Common Defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, questioning the legality of the traffic stop, or arguing that you were not actually intoxicated.
+• Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, questioning the legality of the traffic stop, and arguing that you were not intoxicated.

 First Offense